nwg-piotr/nwg-drawer/README.md

   -term string
     	Terminal emulator (default "foot")
   -v	display Version information
+  -wm string
+    	use swaymsg exec (with 'sway' argument) or hyprctl dispatch exec (with 'hyprland') to launch programs
   ```

   *NOTE: the `$TERM` environment variable overrides the `-term` argument if defined.*